 FAQs (Frequently Asked Questions)

 Yes.
-May is one of the best months — it features warm weather, blooming rhododendrons, long daylight hours and fewer crowds than April or autumn.
+May is a very good time to trek the Annapurna Circuit.
+It offers warm weather, blooming rhododendrons, long daylight hours and fewer crowds than April or autumn.

 The trek usually takes 13 to 16 days, depending on your pace, acclimatization days and whether you want to do side hikes.